Queen cancels Northern Ireland trip 'on medical advice'

-The Queen has "reluctantly accepted medical advice to rest for the next few days" and will not be travelling to Northern Ireland today, Buckingham Palace has said.Full Article
+The Queen has cancelled a trip to Northern Ireland today and has "reluctantly accepted medical advice to rest for the next few days", Buckingham Palace has said.Full Article

 Queen cancels Northern Ireland trip 'on medical advice'